Is Religion Afraid of Women?

 In other words, do men seek to control women because they are afraid?
 And simply use religion as a tool?

-Today, the values have changed; and clinging to outdated religious ideals and archaic notions of morality will only serve to put a society behind by a hundred years.
+Today, the values have changed; and clinging to outdated religious ideals and archaic notions of morality will only serve to drag a society back to the dark ages.
 Expecting women to obey outdated religious and moral principles, may eventually cause them to slowly abandon religion altogether.
-And that would be a pity, as there is much good to be said about religion.
+And that would be a pity, as there is much good to be gleaned from religion.

-Religion serves to bind a community together, inculcates a sense of morals, discipline, and faith in a kind, loving god who helps us get through tough times.
-Religion can give strength and succor to all of us, especially in today’s world where all of us need something to believe in.
+Religion serves to bind a community together and inculcates a sense of morals, discipline, and faith in a kind, loving God who helps us get through tough times.
+Religion can give strength and peace of mind to all of us, especially in today’s world where we all need something to believe in.